 There may be lots of practical things to sort out, like money and work as well as dealing with the emotional side of things.
 It’s important to think about your own health and to get support for yourself.
 You may need to talk to your employer, get benefits advice, get some practical support and find someone you can talk to about your own feelings.

-Once the person you care for is considered fit to be discharged, it will either be decided that they need additional support or they are well enough to return home without any extra support.
+The Hospitals will start discharge planning as soon as someone is admitted to hospital.
+Once the person you care for is considered fit to be discharged, it will either be decided that they need a further period of assessment in a Nursing Home or rehabilitation in a community based setting or they are well enough to return home with or without some support.
 Carers should be included in this decision.
 You should not be expected to take on additional caring or become a carer for the first time.
 You will need to be clear and realistic about what you can and can’t do.

 If the person you care for is a voluntary patient they are free to leave if they want to.
 However, if they are detained under the Mental Health Act there are special rules that apply to the discharge procedure.
 There should be a meeting to assess the support they are going to need in a community setting.
 They may be referred to the Community Mental Health Team (CMHT).
 If they are under 18 they may be referred to the Child and Adolescents Mental health service (CAMHS).
 If they are over 65 they may be referred to the older person Community Mental Health Team (CMHT).